abachman/creative-coding-spring-2020/syllabus.md

-# IA1 - Creative Coding - MICA - Spring 2020
+# [APPENDED] IA1 - Creative Coding - MICA - Spring 2020

+MICA's [Keep on Learning](https://www.mica.edu/kol) webpage provides resources that will help students in their creative and academic work.
+Study guides, tutoring information, and wellness resources to Keep on Learning can be found at [http://mica.edu/kol](https://www.mica.edu/kol).

 | | |
 | ---            | ---                                                   |